pyfar/pyfar/CONTRIBUTING.rst

 ~~~~~~~~~

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+- Commit all changes to develop
+- Update HISTORY.rst in develop
+- Merge develop into main

 Then run::

 $ bumpversion patch # possible: major / minor / patch